What’s the difference between a high risk (+ costly) vs. low risk startup creation process?

 - You schedule a 20-minute free guidance call that’ll also be used to see if there’s a good fit.
 Pick a time that fits your schedule here.
 The more details you provide in the submission questionnaire the more valuable the call will be for you.

 - If there’s a fit, I will send you the registration form and a link to schedule the first deep dive hour-long call within 5 days.

-- Two weeks after the deep dive session, you will receive the roadmap report which will include:
+- Two weeks after the deep dive session, you will have a roadmap that will cover:

 - How to find and attract the first or next paying customers